 Can I use a subject pool if my human subjects research involves deception?

-Yes, but you are encouraged to use a debriefing process if appropriate for your study design.
+Yes, but you should use a debriefing process if appropriate for your study design.
 This debriefing process should occur within a reasonable amount of time after the participant has completed the study procedures or when the study is over.
-During this process, participants must be told about the nature of the deception and, if the data is identifiable, you should ask permission for continued used of the data.
+During this process, participants must be told about the nature of the deception and, if the data is identifiable, you should ask permission for continued use of the data.
+See the IRB/HRPP webpage on Deception and Incomplete Disclosures for more information on requirements.